 Tuesdays, 7:30pm–9:00pm, Address: 14328 32nd Ave NE Seattle WA 98125, Apt C4

 Class is every Tuesday, including minor holidays.
 The class session closest to/following the New Moon is devoted to the practice known as Zikr.
 The whole evening is engaging this practice, and it is often very musical, something like the practice of kirtan in the Yoga tradition, but working more with energy and a more “inward” focus.

 Click or tap here to download an iCalendar file to your device.
 Open the downloaded file and Save.
 This event will automatically be added to your calendar if you have a smartphone or a desktop calendar that reads iCal format.

-Please arrive a little early, to find parking and be settled when class begins.
+Please arrive a little early, to find parking and be settled with a cup of chai when class begins.
 We will not wait for latecomers who do not call or text ahead.
-A light meal follows the class, with opportunity for informal discussion and/or>socializing.
+A light meal follows the class, with opportunity for informal discussion and/or socializing.

 There is no fee for this class, but we encourage contributions in the range of $5–$20 from those who are able and find this work valuable.
 Alternatively, offerings of dark chocolate or other things are also gratefully accepted.
 No one will look at you funny if you choose not to make a contribution.

 We welcome full participation of and hold safe space for people of all faith traditions, sexual orientations, gender identities, and ethnicities.